Back to the Beginning: Financial impact

 All 45,000 tickets for the concert sold out in 16 minutes, with 150,000 people having waited in a virtual queue for the opportunity to attend.
 Around 20% of tickets were purchased by international fans.
 None of the acts on the bill were paid, only receiving reimbursement for their travel expenses.

 The entire event was streamed online via pay per view, with a two-hour broadcast delay, and peaked at 5.8 million concurrent streams.
 Some pubs advertising watch parties were forced to cancel after producer Kiswe threatened legal action if they did not purchase an expensive commercial licence.
 Others did show the event, and reported capacity crowds and shortages of beer.

-The region attracted an estimated 300,000 tourists for the show and other events that same weekend, including two concerts by ELO and a cricket test match, netting the West Midlands economy £20 million. £140 million was raised by the event for charity, which will be divided equally between Acorns Children's Hospice, Birmingham Children's Hospital, and Cure Parkinson's.
+The region attracted an estimated 300,000 tourists for the show and other events that same weekend, including two concerts by Jeff Lynne's ELO and a cricket test match, netting the West Midlands economy £20 million. £140 million (around $190 million USD) was raised by the event for charity, making it the third highest-grossing benefit concert of all time.
+Proceeds will be divided equally between Acorns Children's Hospice, Birmingham Children's Hospital, and Cure Parkinson's.

 Releases

 Film

-A 100-minute concert film of the event titled Back to the Beginning: Ozzy's Final Bow will receive a theatrical release in early 2026.
-It will be released to DVD and Blu-ray later that same year.
+A 147 minute concert film of the event titled Ozzy & Black Sabbath: Back To The Beginning was scheduled for a theatrical release on 28 October 2026. with a DVD and Blu-ray release to follow later on.

-Ozzy Osbourne: No Escape From Now, a documentary that was released on Paramount+ on 7 October 2025, will document the final six years of Osbourne's life including his final performance at Back to the Beginning.
+Ozzy Osbourne: No Escape From Now, a documentary released on Paramount+ on 7 October 2025, documents the final six years of Osbourne's life, including his final performance at Back to the Beginning.
 The documentary was in the works prior to Osbourne's death.

 Audio

 The Yungblud-fronted live cover of "Changes" from the event was released as a charity single on 18 July 2025 to streaming platforms.
-Yungblud is donating all proceeds from the single to Acorns Children's Hospice, Birmingham Children's Hospital, and Cure Parkinson's.
+Yungblud donated all proceeds from the single to Acorns Children's Hospice, Birmingham Children's Hospital, and Cure Parkinson's.
+He later won the Grammy Award for Best Rock Performance for the single at the 2026 ceremony.